scottlynn1/data_analysis_project_on_starbucks/README.md

 If a menu simplification initiative is pursued, additional product-level analysis using this dataset is advised to inform decisions around which items to retain or remove.

 ### Methods Used
-Over 72,000 reviews were scraped in several steps from Yelp using a custom built scraper (scraper/starbucks_review_scraper.py) built with the selenium and beautifulsoup libraries in python.
+Over 72,000 customer reviews were collected from Yelp using a custom-built web scraper (scraper/starbucks_review_scraper.py) developed in Python with the Selenium and BeautifulSoup libraries.
+While data collection primarily focused on Starbucks locations in each state capital, additional cities were included where necessary to ensure sufficient review volume and a more representative sample.
-The stores are mainly located within each state's capital but additional cities were used if review counts in some states were too low in order to gain a more accurate picture.
-Included with each review data point is the rating of the review, the state that it is from, and the date of the review.
-This data was then loaded into a Postgresql database for storage and light exploratory analysis.

-Natural language processing with the nltk (natural language toolkit) python library (reviewProcessor/postgreslink.py) was used to explore review content and frequency of topics and themes.
-The reviews were concatenated, cleaned and preprocessed before analysis with the natural language toolkit on several filter contexts.
-The most useful information which was loaded into the database and used for further analysis was the frequency of trigrams, groups of three consecutive written words.
-These trigrams were further grouped into a few overarching categories based on similarity.
-Using pre-trained machine learning models with pythons transformers library (reviewProcessor/summarizer.py), reviews of each category were concatenated and summarized to uncover high level overviews of what specific issues customers experienced with each category.
+Each review data point includes the review rating, state, and date of submission.
+The full dataset was stored in a PostgreSQL database, enabling both efficient data management and initial exploratory analysis.

+To analyze customer sentiment and surface recurring themes, natural language processing (NLP) was performed using Python’s Natural Language Toolkit (NLTK) (reviewProcessor/postgreslink.py).
+Reviews were concatenated, cleaned, and preprocessed, and then analyzed through various filtering contexts to identify patterns in language use.
+The analysis focused on the frequency of trigrams—three-word sequences—which provided valuable insights into commonly mentioned issues.

+These trigrams were then categorized into overarching themes based on linguistic similarity.
+To further understand the nature of customer concerns, pre-trained transformer-based machine learning models (via the transformers library in reviewProcessor/summarizer.py) were used to summarize each thematic category, producing concise overviews of specific issues.

-All of this data was imported into Power BI for visualization and further exploratory analysis.
+All processed data was integrated into Power BI to enable interactive visualization and deeper exploratory analysis.

 ### Technologies
 * Python